Skip to main content

 Your digital VIT registration card replaces your existing physical registration card and lives inside your digital wallet within the Service Victoria app.

-Digital VIT registration cards provide convenient, accurate and environmentally friendly proof of your teacher registration status.
+Digital VIT registration cards provide convenient and accurate proof of your teacher registration status.

-Service Victoria will request your information (full name, date of birth and VIT registration number) to link your registration details to your digital VIT registration card.
+You will be asked to enter your full name, date of birth and VIT registration number to link your registration details from VIT’s registration system to your digital VIT registration card.

 The VIT maintains teacher registrations under the Education and Training Reform Act (2006).
 If you want to access your teacher registration information, log into your MyVIT account or contact VIT.
 To access information Service Victoria holds, contact Service Victoria.